Coherency for monoids and purity for their acts

-We remark here that from the proof of \cite[Theorem 4]{megibben:1970} for a right coherent ring, any almost pure module is absolutely pure.
-However, \cite{megibben:1970} (see also \cite{lu:2012}) uses ring theoretic results, not available for monoids.

-The structure of the paper is as follows.
-In Section~\ref{sec:pre} we set up our notation and give preliminary results that will be used throughout.
-Section~\ref{sec:coherent} contains our first main result.
+It follows that the property of a monoid that $\mathcal{A}_S(\aleph_0)=\mathcal{A}_S(1)$ is a {\em finitary property}, that is, one satisfied by all finite monoids.
+On the other hand we fully answer Question~\ref{qn:ap}(2) and (3), with the classes in question being precisely that of right coherent monoids.
+To prove our results, we establish and utilise two pieces of machinery.
+One enables us to pass smoothly between the equational approach to purity and weak injectivity properties.
+The other involves constructing, for any $S$-act $A$ and a given purity property, a canonical extension of $A$ having that property.